Eyob49/TMDB-CLI-Tool/README.md

 # 🎬 Movie CLI (TMDB API)

 A simple Python command-line tool to fetch and display movies from [The Movie Database (TMDb)](https://www.themoviedb.org/).
-This project(https://roadmap.sh/projects/tmdb-cli) uses the TMDb API and supports different movie categories such as popular, top rated, upcoming, and now playing.
+This project which is provided by https://roadmap.sh/projects/tmdb-cli uses the TMDb API and supports different movie categories such as popular, top rated, upcoming, and now playing.

 ![Python](https://img.shields.io/badge/Python-3.9-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green)